ThereIsASmile/ReactEvent_and_useState/README.md

-What is your Favorite Dinosaur app
+What is your Favorite Dinosaur app <br>
 Would like to work in Ed Tech!
 Here is an app for elemetary school ages.

 This app contains: